KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Introduction

 \section{Introduction}

 The capability of Large Language Models (LLMs) to process extensive contexts has revolutionized applications ranging from long-document summarization \cite{longbenchv2}, repository-level code analysis \cite{coderepoqa}, to long-term agentic planning \cite{planandact}.
 However, this capability comes at a steep computational cost.
-While the model parameters are static, the Key-Value (KV) cache grows linearly with sequence length, creating a significant bottleneck for inference.
-In long-context scenarios, the sheer volume of the KV cache not only exhausts limited GPU memory but also saturates memory bandwidth, making the decoding process memory-bound.
-Consequently, the latency of generating each token increases proportionally with the context length, rendering real-time long-context interaction prohibitively expensive.
+Long-context LLM inference is bottlenecked by both the quadratic complexity of attention computation and the linear growth of the Key-Value (KV) cache.
+In long-context scenarios, the sheer volume of the cache not only exhausts limited GPU memory and bandwidth but also incurs massive computational overhead.
+Consequently, the latency and resource consumption increase significantly with the context length, rendering long-context inference prohibitively expensive.

 To mitigate this bottleneck, recent research has largely focused on two management strategies: \textbf{KV Selection} and \textbf{KV Eviction}.
-Selection-based methods, such as Quest \cite{quest} and SparQ \cite{sparq}, selectively attend to relevant KVs at runtime without reducing the resident memory footprint.
-Eviction-based methods, such as H2O \cite{h2o} and TOVA \cite{tova}, retrospectively prune the cache by identifying and removing unneeded tokens after they have been stored.
-While effective, these paradigms share a common, fundamental inefficiency: \textit{all generated tokens are indiscriminately committed to persistent memory}.
-This results in ``indiscriminate writing,'' where the system blindly consumes memory resources to persist redundant or low-utility states, only to later skip or evict them during computation.
+Selection-based methods, such as Quest \cite{quest} and NSA \cite{nsa}, selectively attend to relevant KVs at runtime yet retain the complete state in memory.
+Eviction-based methods, such as SnapKV \cite{snapkv} and R-KV \cite{rkv}, retrospectively prune the cache by removing unneeded tokens after they have been stored.
+While effective, these paradigms share a common, fundamental inefficiency: \textit{every generated token is committed to the growing cache state}.
+This results in ``indiscriminate writing,'' where the system blindly consumes memory resources to persist redundant states, only to later skip or evict them.

 In this paper, we argue that an efficient long-context system requires a third, missing primitive: \textbf{KV Admission}.
-Instead of filtering information \textit{at read-time} (Selection) or managing memory \textit{post-write} (Eviction), KV Admission operates \textit{pre-write}, acting as a gatekeeper that predicts the future utility of a token before it enters the KV cache.
+Instead of filtering information at \textit{read-time} (Selection) or managing memory \textit{post-write} (Eviction), Admission operates \textit{pre-write}, acting as a gatekeeper that predicts the future utility of a token before it enters the KV cache.